In the bee world, we like to keep it simple. We name you for what you are best known for.

 Who doesn’t like a good cuddle when the temperatures drop?
 Well, it would seem that the bumblebee doesn’t care too much for bundling together with its sisters or daughters.

 As summer draws to a close, a bumblebee will lay the next generation of queens and drones.
 Previously, she was just laying little helpers, whose purpose was to collect food and care for their siblings.

 Now, she’s getting ready to pass on the species torch.
 When the new queens emerge, they go and mate.
 As fall begins, they feed in order to get enough fat to last them through the winter.

 By the time the temperatures drop, each queen will find her own safe space where she will sleep away the chill and emerge in spring.

 Honeybees do not hibernate.
 They reduce their outdoor activities as fall gives way to winter, but they are still conscious in the hive, moving, and eating until the weather allows them to leave the safety of their nests.
-This is why they need to store honey.
+This is why they need to store whatever type of honey.